SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_4/components_of_a_grid.en.md

 The hub will connect one or more nodes that tests will be delegated to.

+## Router
+* Routes request each request to the corresponding handler.

+__Router__ is a point where all the requests to run a new session are sent.
+It forwards the request to __Distributor__ for further processing.
+It routes different requests based on where they are meant to be sent.
+It also helps to communicate with the Session Map.
+All the communication with a session is done via router.

+## Distributor
+* Contains information on nodes and its capabilities.
+* Selects node on which session is run.

+__Distributor__ is responsible for selecting the node on which your session will be run.
+It has all the information related to nodes and is aware of each node's capabilities.

+## SessionMap
+* Datastore mapping for session id and the node.

+__SessionMap__ is data store used to store the map of session id and the node on which the session is running.

 ## Nodes

 * Where the browsers live